Rotating reference frame: Fictitious forces

-Scientists in a rotating box can measure the speed and direction of their rotation by measuring these fictitious forces.
+Scientists in a rotating box can measure the rotation speed and axis of rotation by measuring these fictitious forces.
 For example, Léon Foucault was able to show the Coriolis force that results from Earth's rotation using the Foucault pendulum.
 If Earth were to rotate many times faster, these fictitious forces could be felt by humans, as they are when on a spinning carousel.